stephane-evrard/IP_AkanName/README.md

     Stephane Evrard Ded Gozzo

 ##  Setup instructions - includes any scripts that need to be run if necessary.
+    First enter  date and gender then press Go Date Born.

 ##  BDD.
     - See a  small description of what the application does on the landing page.